vistadataproject/documents/README.md

 >* A __research and discovery proof-of-concept.__
 * A __data-centric approach__ to managing VISTA data (*not a code-centric approach*).
 * A  __unified web-standards approach__ to exposing and managing data models and metadata (*not a VISTA-specific approach*).
-* A __holistic approach__ to enhancing VISTA because it upgrades data access for all 180 VISTA applications.
+* A __holistic approach__ to enhancing VISTA because it upgrades data management for all VISTA applications.

 ## Evolving VISTA, Holistically